aderno64/profilarr-database/README.md

 - *HQ 1080p Movies*: **Movies 1080p HQ**
 - *HQ 2160p Movies*: **Movies 2160p HQ**

+Note: If you'd prefer x265 releases and do not care about potential re-encodes, remove the "x265" format from your selected profile.

 ## Anime
 This profile is based on the TRaSH Guides Anime profile structure.
 Currently, we are only developing a 1080p profile.